eeshwarlrajan/guitar-buddy-extension/README.md

 # 🎸 Guitar Buddy Chrome Extension

 **Guitar Buddy** is a browser extension designed to help musicians practice more effectively on YouTube.
-It features a custom video looper for practicing difficult sections and a built-in chromatic tuner—all hosted by a reactive Capybara mascot.
+It features a custom video looper for practicing difficult sections and a built-in chromatic tuner, all hosted by a reactive mascot - BOB.

 <img src="icon128.png" width="100" alt="Guitar Buddy Logo">